lqb2/blog/_posts/2024-01-31-sabbatical-reflection-coming-back-online.md

 thankfully (or not), i chose to slow down my re-integration process and as i slowed down the peeling slowed down and eventually stopped. and, to this date, it has still not come back.

-i hope this is because of some of the shifts i made which i guess takes me into my final blog post of this reflection series... re-integration!
+i hope this is because of some of the shifts i made which i guess takes me into my final blog post of this reflection series... [integration]({{site.baseurl}}2024/01/31/sabbatical-reflection-integration/)!

 ---